 Located on Admiralty Island about 55 miles southwest of Juneau, Angoon is the only permanent settlement on the island, with more than 500 full-time residents who maintain a strong community drawing from rich Native tribal heritage.

-ELC is working closely with the Angoon Community Association (ACA) in Angoon Alaska to address the myriad of issues ACA and their environment face.
-This includes indigenous sovereignty, pollution in Hawk Inlet and gray water in the Chatham Straits.
+Earth Law Center partners with the Angoon Community Association (ACA) to address the countless issues they face, including indigenous sovereignty, pollution in Hawk Inlet, and gray water in the Chatham Straits.

-ELC is assisting with amendments to ACA’s tribal constitution, ensuring the recognition of nature’s rights.
+We have helped draft amendments to ACA’s tribal constitution to include the recognition of Nature’s rights.